nmeri17/suphle-docs/src/docs/v1/authentication/index.md

 }
 ```

-`Suphle\Routing\BaseCollection` injects `Suphle\Contracts\Auth\AuthStorage` into its constructor, which would lift whatever default is set in `BaseInterfaceCollection`.
+`Suphle\Routing\BaseCollection` injects `Suphle\Contracts\Auth\AuthStorage` into its constructor, which would lift whatever mechnism is set as default in `BaseInterfaceCollection`.
 If you have any reason to override your collection's constructor, do well to provide a preferred authentication mechanism as well.
 The sub-class, `Suphle\Routing\BaseApiCollection` uses the more specific `Suphle\Auth\Storage\TokenStorage`

 ### Authentication in nested collections

-As route patterns cascade, protection applied to a prefixed pattern or method applies to all the collection below it.
-For sub-collections we'd like to expose some patterns, we secure only those patterns we want to retain.
+As route patterns cascade, protection applied to a prefixed pattern or method applies to patterns in the collection below it.
+To selectively apply authentication to a sub-collection, we mention only those patterns we want to retain authentication on.
 When Suphle encounters authentication in a nested collection, it filters off patterns not on that list.
 For example, given the following collection sequence:

 ```php
 use Suphle\Routing\BaseCollection;